Is Bad Ever Good?

 - Reveals dormant (or prominent) marital issues that still need work.
 My husband I often tell couples that conflict can be positive, not always negative.
 It can simply mean there’s more growth potential in your marriage–lots of God’s grace still to experience.
 One of grace’s definitions to me is room to grow.
 God gives us much room to grow.

 - Empathy for others.
 You can add this to almost any situation you experience.
-Successfullly working through (and even sometimes failing at) can open up areas of tenderness and ministry to others in similar situations.
+Successfully working through (and even sometimes failing at) can open up areas of tenderness and ministry and offer hope to others in similar situations.
 Because of a difficult marriage season in our own lives, my husband and I pursued training as marriage enrichment leaders years ago.
-God has so blessed as we’ve tried to help other couples and led marriage weekend retreats.
+God has so blessed as we’ve tried to help other couples and have led marriage weekend retreats for them.

 - Greater dependence on God and prayer.

 - New dependence on God and prayer support from others.
-God often forges friendships and support networks through mutual experiences.
+God often forges friendships and support networks through mutual experiences, bringing hope to those involved.

-- Revealing of deeper issues in realationships that can ultimately bring you closer to God and your children.
+- Revealing of deeper issues in relationships that can ultimately bring you closer to God and your children.

 - Deepened heart hunger for God and a new dependence on Him.
-Often results in a new longing for yur real home in heaven.
+Often results in a new, hope-filled longing for your real home in heaven.

 - Reevaluation of what is truly important in life (simplifying of priorities).

 - Influence in making new laws/groups to help prevent tragedies that could have been avoided. (ex.
-MADD- Mothers Against Drunk Driving)
+MADD– Mothers Against Drunk Driving), ultimately bringing hope to multitudes.

 - Testimony to the unsaved.
 At one young man’s funeral, a relative challenged the friends of the deceased to choose Jesus.
 Eleven did.

 - Opportunity to bring comfort and healing to others who have experienced grief as well.
-God used the testimony of my friend Susan who lost her teenage son and opened up a world of writing, speaking, and grief ministry.
+God used the testimony of my friend Susan who lost her teenage son and opened up a world of writing, speaking, and grief ministry in which she offers hope to many.

 - New, total dependency on God (as with all the situations above).

 - Enlarged opportunities to show God’s amazing grace and power through our difficulties.
-The video on this site about Nick Vjuicic is a great example, or you can see more of his life here.
-Josh Hamilton, a Texas Rangers baseball player and recovering drug addict, shares his Christian testimony many places.
-One of those is called I Am Second.
+Nick Vujicic is a great example, and you can find out more about him here.

 - Empathetic heart that can help bring others through their difficulties.

 Don’t misunderstand me.
-Few of us immediately pop up smiling from a tragedy or disabling situation with, “Praise the Lord!”
+Few of us pop up immediately smiling from a tragedy or impossible situation with, “Praise the Lord!”
 Healing takes time, but bad can be good if we will ultimately trust God to “work all things together.”
-It’s not time, but God, that will bring the good He has planned all along.
+It’s not time, but God, that will bring the good–and the hope–He has planned all along.

 A Matter of Choice…Or More?